undergrad-partner-school

 Student Services

-Central Oregon Community College offers a number of services needed for a pleasant and safe life on campus.
+Central Oregon Community College provides a number of services vital for a pleasant and secure life on campus.

 In addition, other services like Veteran's Affairs are available to the students of Central Oregon Community College.

-All in all, campus life at Central Oregon Community College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Central Oregon Community College is rich and vibrant and provides everything most students need.

 Career Services